November 1, 2015

 In all options described above, it’s important to work with an experienced relocation management firm who knows the most advantageous options for your specific programs.
 A custom approach is how Lexicon tackles these challenges for its customers.
 Because tax implications can differ from state to state, an experienced and well-versed team is a must.

 Still confused?
 We have answers.
-For a free program review and more information on these and other home sale options, schedule some time with one of our experienced consultants.
+For a free program review and more information on these and other home sale options, contact us and we will pair you with one of our experienced consultants.